FablabTorino/how-to/eng/laser-cutter/index.md

 ![photo, key](img/laser-cutter-accensione-chiller.jpg)

-__CAUTION!__ Before starting the machine make sure that the working surface is completely clear and free of obstacles.
+__WARNING!__ Before starting the machine make sure that the working surface is completely clear and free of obstacles.
 Then turn the machine on by turning the key of the __main switch__, above the __control panel__ clockwise.
 Immediately after switching on, the nozzle will automatically position itself in the top right corner of the working surface, as shown in the photo.

 ![photo, turn key](img/laser-cutter-accensione-macchina.jpg)